Court McGee: Ultimate Fighting Championship

 Following his loss to Ryan LaFlare, McGee was out of action for over 18 months recovering from a litany of injuries.
-He returned to face Márcio Alexandre Jr. on December 12, 2015 at UFC 194.
+He returned to face Márcio Alexandre Jr. on December 12, 2015, at UFC 194.
 McGee won the fight by unanimous decision.

-McGee faced Santiago Ponzinibbio on April 16, 2016 at UFC on Fox 19.
+McGee faced Santiago Ponzinibbio on April 16, 2016, at UFC on Fox 19.
 He lost the bout via TKO in the first round.

-McGee next faced Dominique Steele on August 6, 2016 at UFC Fight Night 92.
+McGee next faced Dominique Steele on August 6, 2016, at UFC Fight Night 92.
 He won the fight via unanimous decision.

-McGee faced Ben Saunders on January 15, 2017 at UFC Fight Night 103.
+McGee faced Ben Saunders on January 15, 2017, at UFC Fight Night 103.
 He lost the fight via unanimous decision.

-McGee faced Sean Strickland on November 11, 2017 at UFC Fight Night 120.
-This fight was back and forth for all three rounds and was initially announced a majority draw with scores of 30-27, 29-29, 29-29.
+McGee faced Sean Strickland on November 11, 2017, at UFC Fight Night 120.
+This fight was back and forth for all three rounds and was initially announced a majority draw with scores of 30–27, 29–29, 29–29.
 After the fight it was revealed there was an error in calculating the judges scorecards and Strickland was declared the winner by unanimous decision.

-After an eleven-month hiatus due to shoulder injury and surgeries, McGee returned to face Alex Garcia on October 27, 2018 at UFC Fight Night 138.
+After an eleven-month hiatus due to shoulder injury and surgeries, McGee returned to face Alex Garcia on October 27, 2018, at UFC Fight Night 138.
 He won the fight by unanimous decision.

-McGee faced Dhiego Lima on April 27, 2019 at UFC Fight Night: Jacaré vs. Hermansson.
+McGee faced Dhiego Lima on April 27, 2019, at UFC Fight Night: Jacaré vs. Hermansson.
 He lost the fight by split decision.

-McGee faced promotional newcomer Sean Brady on October 18, 2019 at UFC on ESPN 6.
+McGee faced promotional newcomer Sean Brady on October 18, 2019, at UFC on ESPN 6.
 He lost the fight via a unanimous decision.

 McGee faced Carlos Condit on October 4, 2020 at UFC on ESPN: Holm vs. Aldana.
 He lost the fight via unanimous decision.

-McGee faced Cláudio Silva on May 22, 2021 at UFC Fight Night 188 He won the fight via unanimous decision.
+McGee faced Cláudio Silva on May 22, 2021, at UFC Fight Night 188 He won the fight via unanimous decision.

-McGee faced Ramiz Brahimaj on January 15, 2022 at UFC on ESPN 32.
+McGee faced Ramiz Brahimaj on January 15, 2022, at UFC on ESPN 32.
 He won the fight via unanimous decision.

-McGee faced Jeremiah Wells on June 18, 2022 at UFC on ESPN 37.
+McGee faced Jeremiah Wells on June 18, 2022, at UFC on ESPN 37.
 He lost the bout in the first round, getting knocked out by a left hook.

-McGee is scheduled to face Matt Brown at UFC Fight Night 224 on May 13, 2023.
+McGee faced Matt Brown at UFC on ABC 4 on May 13, 2023.
+He lost the bout in the first round, getting knocked out by a right hook.

+McGee faced Alex Morono on April 6, 2024, at UFC Fight Night 240.
+He lost the bout by unanimous decision.

+McGee faced Tim Means on October 5, 2024 at UFC 307.
+He won the fight via a neck crank submission in the first round, marking his first finish and submission since 2010.

+McGee faced Michael Chiesa on June 14, 2025, at UFC on ESPN 69.
+He lost the fight by unanimous decision.